InRule/DevOpsServices/doc/Barium.md

 ![Barium Live Approval Process Model](../images/BariumLiveApprovalProcessModel2.png)

-Configure your start event message to accept the static URL from the CI/CD service.
+Configure your start event message to accept the static URL from the DevOps service.
 Note the names match the example above:

 ![Event Message](../images/BariumLiveEventMessage.png)